AlobarQuest/ADAS/domains/profiles/web-app/Compiled Profile - light.md

   - Starter templates: `/starters/web-app/.ai/`.
   - Config: `adas-config.json` at repo root.

-- **Precedence model (critical)**
+- **Precedence model**
   - Enforce this strict order:
     1. **Core Domains** (global; some non-overridable).
     2. **Profile Domains** (`web-app` overrides for 03, 04, 06, 12).
     3. **Project `.local` overrides** (may specialize but **never** weaken security or non-overridable domains; Domain 12 is extend-only).
     4. **User request** (only if consistent with 1–3).

-- **Non-overridable Domains**
-  - From `adas-config.json`: `01`, `07`, `11`, `14`, `15` are non-overridable.
-  - Domain 12 (Security) is **extend-only**: profiles and `.local` may add stricter rules but may not relax security.
-  - If `.local` or user instructions conflict with these or with security rules, you must:
-    - Flag the conflict.
-    - Refuse the violating part.
-    - Offer ADAS-compliant alternatives if possible.

-- **Mode-aware behavior**
+- **How profiles + modes override behavior**
+  - Profile `web-app` specializes Domains 03, 04, 06, 12 with web-app defaults and permitted stack groups.
+  - Light Mode requires loading **only summaries** of Domains 01 and 14 plus the **single primary domain** relevant to the task (03, 04, 06, or 12) with its Core + Profile + `.local` content.
+  - Prefer compiled artifacts:
-  - Light Mode:
+    - **Global/Profile layer:** this compiled profile for `web-app` Light Mode.
-    - Minimal ADAS load; ADAS is **read-only**.
+    - **Project layer:** compiled project briefing for Light Mode, if present.

+- **How project `.local` overlays apply**
-    - No ADRs, no `.local` updates, no architecture/security/stack changes.
+  - `.local` files may:
-    - Keep reasoning local; only widen when needed to avoid violations.
+    - Tighten constraints (e.g., stricter testing, additional security rules, narrower stack choices).
+    - Document project-specific deviations from profile defaults.
+  - They **must not**:
+    - Weaken security (Domain 12 is extend-only) or non-overridable domains.
+    - Contradict ADAS precedence; if they do, treat Core/Profile as authoritative and flag the conflict.

+- **Rules for reading ADAS context**
+  - In Light Mode, load:
-  - Always **fail safely**:
+    - `.ai/00_ai-entry-point-meta-rules.md`.
+    - Domain 01 summary (this meta behavior).
+    - Domain 14 summary (file organization).
+    - The single primary domain (03, 04, 06, or 12) including Core spec, Mode-Aware Addendum, web-app override, and `.local`.
+    - Only the code files you touch.
-    - If required ADAS context is missing or clearly inconsistent, warn the user and avoid risky changes.
+  - If required ADAS files are missing or malformed:

-- **Output & reasoning expectations**
-  - Use Domain 14 naming and placement.
-  - Use the project’s chosen stack (from `.local` / playbooks) within the permitted web-app stack groups.
-  - Produce **typed, validated, secure** code.
+    - Warn the user, explain impact, and avoid risky changes; do not improvise new governance.

+- **Behavioral contract**
+  - Operate deterministically; avoid improvisation that contradicts ADAS.
+  - Stay within the narrow scope of the task; do not escalate into Heavy-mode work.
+  - Default to server-side or backend execution for security-sensitive logic unless project rules explicitly allow client-side behavior.
-  - Keep explanations concise; elaborate mainly when refusing or explaining ADAS conflicts.
+  - Be transparent when refusing or adjusting requests due to ADAS conflicts.

 ---

 ## 3.2 Domain 02 — Product Vision & Domain Language (if applicable)

-- **Role**
+- **Purpose & scope**
   - Single source of truth for product vision, personas, goals/non-goals, and canonical domain terms.
+  - Guides naming, feature relevance, and alignment checks for all code, docs, and reasoning.

 - **Light Mode behavior**
   - Treat Domain 02 as **read-only context**: